HEXRD/hexrdgui-docs/docs/hedm/fit_grains.md

 filtered out.

-The "Refit" options are used to filter out reflections whose predicted values are too far away from the actual centroid.
+The "Refit" options are used to filter out reflections whose predicted values are too far away from the actual centroid before performing a final fit at the end.
 "Refit pixel scale" and "Refit ome step scale" are used to filter out reflections whose centroid is too far away in pixels and omega value, respectively.
+Then, a final fit is performed with the filtered reflections before finishing.

 If "Write out spots files" is checked, the raw spots data will be written out in HDF5 format to the directory selected via the "Select Directory" button.